 It really depends on how much effort you put in and the time you are willing to invest.
 To be honest, many beginner bloggers lose interest and give up quickly.

 There is no easy way to tell you how soon you would start making money.
 Some bloggers start making small amounts soon after starting their blogs.
 Others struggle to get their blogs to take off.
-Free products are often not free, but it’s better to treat it as a business transaction.
+Free products are often not free, but it’s better to treat them as a business transaction.
 Don’t just accept anything and everything.
 Exposure will not pay your bill!

 Once you have your blog up and you have worked hard for a little while, tally up those numbers on Google Analytics and Instagram Insights and start reaching out and applying whenever you feel ready.
 You will be making money based on how much traffic you get, the monetization methods you use, and the type of work you put in.
 And it is a myth that no brands want to work with low following accounts!
-The majority of the money I make is from sale commission either via affiliate links, paid sponsorship and random consultant jobs here and there.
+The majority of the money I make is from sale commission either via affiliate links, paid sponsorship, and random consultant jobs here and there.
 My minimum rate is $100 for an in-feed permanent post on Instagram and $250 for a blog post.
 It’s negotiable, and I usually offer to send over hi-res images for brands to repost on their social depending on the brands and the scope of the campaigns.

 Sure that you’ve heard me talk enough about this SHOP LESS topic this entire year!
-2019 is such a transformative year for me, both in my style and personal life.
+2020 is such a transformative year for me, both in my style and personal life.
 Ultimately, the decision to shop less, even though it was not a choice, was a survival decision.
-My relationship with money is different now after a few months going freelance, and the same goes for clothes and how I see blogging in the longer-term.
+My relationship with money is different now after a few months of going freelance, and the same goes for clothes and how I see blogging in the longer-term.

 I hope that this blog post has given you some insights as to how I make money from blogging.
 Please feel free to always reach out if you have any questions about the topics I’ve mentioned in this post!
-Comment below how you make your money if you’re a blogger/influencer and what you have found interesting if you’re a reader.
+Comment below on how you make your money if you’re a blogger/influencer and what you have found interesting if you’re a reader.
 Thanks again for reading!